akmmubashir/timesheet-app/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Please make sure to update tests as appropriate and follow the existing code style.

+## License

+This project is licensed

+## Support

+For support, please open an issue in the GitHub repository or contact the maintainers.